Search Results

 Learn which actions you can perform simultaneously in Escape from Tarkov.
 Optimize and improve your gaming skills in Tarkov with our Escape from Tarkov tutorial and guide.
 EFT Tutorial and Guide THE TARKOV CENTRAL News Tips & Tricks & Bugs Deep-Dives Game Features Resources Arena Community TTC Blog EFT Tutorial Intro EFT Tutorial A beginner guide to EFT Just a Few More Words Before We Begin!
 Choices What is Escape from Tarkov?
 Choose Your Own Path SCAV or PMC?
 PvP or PvE?
 Solo or Team?
 USEC or BEAR?
 Where Am I?
 Your First Objective: Extraction Spawn Points and Extraction Points Just follow the waypoint!
 Where Am I?
 Learn maps one at a time Which Map Should I Start With?
 Exploration Map Knowledge The First Step: Practice Mode Ready, set, go Exploration Trying Out Missions Loadout, Damage, Health The Right Gear Health & Injuries Food & Drinks Damage, Armor and Ammo Weapon Choice Basic Loadout Bring The Right Kit Weapons and Aim The Second Step: Knowing Your Weapons an Aiming and Weapon Control Experiments in Factory ADS and Point Fire Weight, Movement and Stances Weight Movement Stances Combat: AI The Third Step: Real Targets Tagged and Cursed Stay safe Caution, Patience, and a Cool Head Are V Never Give Up Listen Carefully If You Think You Heard Something, You Di Cautious, But Never Passive Peaker Advantage If You Decide to Stay Still, Don't Move!
 Fighting the AI Don’t Re-Peek!
 Granada!
 Don’t be afraid to run Loot Looting Types of Loot and Where to Find It Too much loot!
 Simultanous Actions Interrupting Actions Combat: PvP The Fourth Step: Time to Get Serious So Many Deaths Your First Raid Timing and Map Flow Your First Loot Your First Kills Primary Objective: Survive Wrapping it up Now It’s Your Turn Appendix How to Improve Further Find You Pace and Playstile Time Management Moneymaking When You Die, You Lose Everything Know Your Enemies Simultaneous Actions Looting is an action you'll perform very often, and while doing it your inventory interface is open—meaning you can’t move, scan your surroundings, or shoot.
 This leaves you vulnerable and wastes time, but it’s crucial to know that you can perform other actions while looting .
 To loot a container (dead body, backpack, crate, med bag, sports bag, etc.), you click, the inventory interface opens, and then you must wait as your character inspects the container’s contents, revealing each item one by one.
 If there's only one item, looting is swift.
 But if there are multiple items, it can drag on for several seconds .
 It is vital to know —and exploit—the fact that, simultaneously while your character inspects the container, you can perform other actions: Heal yourself Perform surgery Refill magazines with ammo Eat/Drink Reload your weapon This way, you optimize your time by handling these crucial tasks upfront.
 Once you finish looting, you’ll be combat-ready and have saved a ton of time.
 TIP: With the Attention skill maxed out, you have a 50% chance of revealing a container’s contents instantly.
 (But maxing out your skills takes a lot of time!)
 More Details While you wait for your character to finish inspecting the container you opened, you cannot right-click an item to open its menu and select an option—but you can double-click an item to use it.
 This means you can double-click a bottle of water to drink it or a food item to eat it.
 Likewise, you can double-click a medkit, a bandage, a tourniquet, or a splint to heal yourself , stop bleeding, or treat a fracture.
 In addition to double-clicking, you can click and hold the left mouse button to drag an object.
 For example, you can move items to organize your inventory or make room for what you’ll find in the container.
 Similarly, you can grab a stack of ammo and drag it onto an empty magazine to refill it simultaneously.
 And so on.
 Other Actions You Can Perform Simultaneously This isn’t strictly related to looting, but remember: there are other actions you can do simultaneously.
 It’s important to experiment and get comfortable with all these mechanics—they’ll save you time and let you get back to your mission or the fight.
 While refilling an empty magazine with ammo: You can also reload your weapon by right-clicking on the weapon and selecting “reload” or by right-clicking on another magazine (not the one you’re loading) and choosing “install.”
 While reloading your weapon: You can open your inventory and start other actions, such as refilling an empty magazine with ammo, eating, or drinking.
 While eating or drinking: You can open your inventory and move items around to organize them.
 Instant Weapon Reload It’s also very useful to know that under certain circumstances you can reload your weapon instantly: If you’re eating, drinking, healing any negative effect (including performing surgery with a surgical kit) : Right-click your weapon and choose “reload” or right-click a magazine and choose “install”—and the reload will be instantaneous and animation-free.
 If you open your inventory and right-click your weapon and choose “reload” (or right-click a magazine and choose “install”) while holding another weapon (secondary weapon, pistol, or melee weapon).
 The same applies if you’re holding your primary weapon and perform “reload” on your secondary weapon or sidearm, or “install” on their respective magazines—they’ll reload instantly.
 This trick can be a lifesaver during a hectic firefight when you’re running out of ammo.
 However, it requires you to keep a cool head and remember the trick on the fly, and a bit of practice.
 You need to be able to stop in a safe spot, change the weapon you're holding, open your inventory, right-click, and select the option, so it really depends on the situation and your speed.
 Next: Interrupting Actions comments debug Comments Write a comment Write a comment Share Your Thoughts Be the first to write a comment.

-Read the latest news about Escape from Tarkov.
-Keep yourself updated on what's going on in Tarkov.
-Patches, bugs, fixes and all news from Battlestate Games.
-News THE TARKOV CENTRAL News Tips & Tricks & Bugs Deep-Dives Game Features Resources Arena Community TTC Blog EFT Tutorial Latest News 1 2 3 4 5
+Find resources to learn and play better Escape from Tarkov.
+Databases, tools, apps and more to improve your gaming experience in Tarkov.
+EFT Resources THE TARKOV CENTRAL News Tips & Tricks & Bugs Deep-Dives Game Features Resources Arena Community TTC Blog EFT Tutorial Latest Articles